Newfound Regional High School: Yearbook

-Newfound Regional High School has a body of students who create the annual yearbook.
+Students create the annual yearbook.
 Newfound uses Jostens as their primary yearbook company.
-Each year, they will dedicate the yearbook to an educator or administrator who exceeded expectations, or to someone who served at NRHS for a long time and is either retiring or leaving their position.
-The 2014-2015 yearbook was dedicated to Mr. O'Malley who is currently the principal, but will be retiring at the end of this school year.
+Each year, the school dedicates the yearbook to an educator or administrator who exceeded expectations, or to someone who served at NRHS for a long time and is either retiring or leaving their position.
+The 2014–2015 yearbook was dedicated to Principal O'Malley, who was retiring at the end of the school year.
 He had served the district for 30 years.

 Project Promise

 Project Promise is a program offered at NRHS along with other schools in NASD.
-Project Promise is a program that focuses on academic achievement in various subjects, physical and nutritional programs, and to infuse concepts of learning lifelong habits in hopes to connect with the real world.
+The program focuses on academic achievement in various subjects, physical and nutritional programs.
 Project Promise branches off with many of the extra-curricular programs offered at the school.
-Cooking Club, Fashion Club, Zumba, Homework Club, Fitness Club, Japanese Culture Club, Outdoor Club, Geek Culture Club is all a part of Project Promise.
-NRHS Project Promise's goal is to " create a safe place that fosters youth voice and excitement among our participants."
-Project Promise is also a place where they help students transition after high school, and to give students opportunities to be leaders and mentor.
+Cooking Club, Fashion Club, Zumba, Homework Club, Fitness Club, Japanese Culture Club, Outdoor Club, and Geek Culture Club are part of Project Promise.
+Project Promise's goal is to "create a safe place that fosters youth voice and excitement among our participants."
+The program helps students transition after high school, and gives them opportunities to be leaders and mentors.